s-fleck/lgr/README.md

 lgr is a logging package for R built on the back of [R6](https://github.com/r-lib/R6) classes.
 It is designed to be flexible, performant and extensible.

 Users that have not worked with R6 classes before, will find the syntax for configuring Loggers a bit strange, but I did my best to compose a hopefully helpful [vignette](https://s-fleck.github.io/lgr/articles/lgr.html).
-Users that come from python or Java, will feel at home as lgr borrows heavily from [Apache Log4j](https://logging.apache.org/log4j/2.x/) and [Python logging](https://docs.python.org/3/library/logging.html).
+User that have experience with [shiny](https://github.com/rstudio/shiny), [plumber](https://github.com/trestletech/plumber), [python logging](https://docs.python.org/3/library/logging.html) or [Apache Log4j](https://logging.apache.org/log4j/2.x/) before will fill feel at home.

 Features
 --------

 -   *Hierarchical loggers* like in log4j and python logging.
 This is useful if you want to be able to configure logging on a per-package basis.
 -   An *arbitrary number of appenders* for each logger.
-A single logger can write values to the console, a logfile, a database, etc... .
+A single logger can write to the console, a logfile, a database, etc... .
 -   Allow for *custom fields* in log events.
 As opposed to many other logging packages for R a log event is not just a message with a timestamp, but can contain arbitrary data fields.
 This is very helpful if you want to produce logs that are machine readable and easy to analyze.
 -   *Vectorized* logging (so `lgr$fatal(capture.output(iris))` works)
--   Lightning fast in-memory log based in `data.table` included for interactive use.
+-   Lightning fast *in-memory log* based in `data.table` included for interactive use.
--   Support for advanced appenders such as database appenders, cached appenders, etc... .
+-   Comes with a *wide range of appenders*, for example for:
+    -   Appending to Databases (buffered or directly)
+    -   Sending notifications via email or pushbullet
+    -   writing JSON with arbitrary data fields
+    -   In memory buffers
+    -   colored console output
--   Optional *color* support via [crayon](https://github.com/r-lib/crayon)
+-   Optional support to use [glue](https://glue.tidyverse.org/) instead of `sprintf()` for composing log messages.

 Usage
 -----